 Of all the SEO on-page quick wins for your clients, adding long-tail keywords to your client’s page copy is my favorite.

 Because it only takes 15 minutes and in terms of ROI, long-tail keywords often draw the highest quality visitors.
 Long-tail keywords are searched by consumers who are near the end of their buying journey or have a specific problem they need solving.
 If you can redirect this type of prospect to your client’s website, there’s a high chance they will convert into a lead or sale.
-There are many ways you can discover long-tail keywords, such as looking at your client’s organic search history in Google Analytics, their search history in Google Webmaster Tools, or even by asking Google suggest.
+There are many ways you can discover long-tail keywords, such as looking at your client’s organic search history in Google Analytics, their search history in Google Webmaster Tools, or even by asking Google suggestions.

 Long-tail keywords are easier to rank for because they are less competitive than seed keywords.
 If your client’s website has a low SEO score (PA and DA), then focusing on long-tail keywords will be the safest bet to driving organic traffic to their site.